It seems the publishing waters are getting murkier and murkier.

 You will get a royalty from the sale of each book.
 And, unless you’re with a major book publisher, you won’t get an advance on royalties.

 The royalties are usually somewhere around 10 percent.
 It may be higher for ebooks.
-And, you may get the royalty quarterly or less often.
+In addition you may receive the royalty payments quarterly or less often.

 So, while you don’t have to pay a penny, you likely won’t get rich from your books.